joshbegley/nyt-latest/README.md

 `The former Senate Republican leader has had a series of health episodes, including falls, in recent years.
 He plans to retire in 2027.`\
 https://nytimes.com/2025/10/16/us/politics/mitch-mcconnell-fall-capitol.html

-**U.S. Special Operations Helicopters Training Near Venezuela**\
+**U.S. B-52s and Helicopters Fly Near Venezuela in Show of Threats**\
-`The presence of an elite unit is meant to provide options to the Trump administration as it ratchets up pressure on drug traffickers and President Nicolás Maduro.`\
+`The Trump administration is sharply increasing U.S. military pressure on the government of Nicolás Maduro.`\
 https://nytimes.com/2025/10/16/us/politics/16dc-.html

 **Trump’s Troubling ‘Compact’ for Universities**\